Thai junta to explain itself to international rights groups

 On Saturday, Prayuth declared himself head of the Board of Investment, a position typically held by the prime minister.

 He has said that this week the junta would begin approving projects to stimulate the economy.
-It is reviewing a contentious 350 billion baht (6.42 billion pounds) water management plan and 2 trillion baht in infrastructure projects initiated by the former government.
+It is reviewing a contentious 350 billion baht ($10.8 billion) water management plan and 2 trillion baht in infrastructure projects initiated by the former government.

 The water management plan was suspended in 2013 and a court ordered Yingluck to hold more public hearings.